 The future arrives in Japan before the rest of the world, making this one of the most exciting, cutting edge destinations there is.

 There are many wonderful experiences to be had in this ancient country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Japan.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Japan.

 Take in the historic highlights of Kyoto

 For over a thousand years, until 1868 when Tokyo took over, Kyoto was the imperial capital of Japan.
 The legacy of the long history of rule is a bewildering array of wonderful cultural landmarks, both tangible and intangible, sprinkled liberally around the city.
 On the face of it Kyoto seems to be the definition of a modern, urban city, with plenty of glittering skyscrapers and busy highways to negotiate, but in amongst all the trappings of modern city life are enchanting temples, serene gardens and impressive palaces.

 As you get to know the highly refined heritage of Kyoto and come to understand how this city became the beating heart of Japanese culture, the city takes on a new gleam of beauty embodied by the elegant maiko and geisha, the calming tea houses, and the old wooden buildings in the most historic districts.
 Some of the best experiences in Kyoto are sensual, such as glimpsing a perfect pagoda through a haze of cherry blossom in a secluded garden, listening to the classic sound of wooden soles on cobbles, marvelling at the colours of a maiko’s silks, or enjoying some of Japan’s most elaborate cuisine.